 Please stop by and meet with the Imaginarium curators, Emily Blazey & Megan Hockaday, for help with your projects.
 Office hours are available If you need help creating your projects or brainstorming ideas, flyers with more detailed information are available in the area.
 There will be a limited supply of materials available for use during these hours (paper, glue, scissors, etc.)

 This area contains a die-cut machine, die-cuts and materials for creating projects.
 It is open to all students, faculty and community members and is available whenever the library is open.
 The room also contains a table for creating lesson plans or working on projects.

 What is provided in the Imaginarium?

-What should you bring or buy at the Student Union Bookstore?
+What should you bring or buy before arriving at the Imaginarium?

 The Teacher Education Resource Center (TERC), located on Milne Library’s Lower Level, offers students a large collection of curriculum resources for preK-12 instruction, including textbooks, videos, puppets, audio and manipulatives, as well as an extensive selection of fiction and non-fiction books for juvenile and young adult readers.

 The Teacher Education Resource Center is open during all hours main library is open.

-Walk-in reference service for individual questions without appoinment is available.
+Walk-in reference service for individual questions without appointment is available.
 Please visit the service desk on the main floor and ask to see a librarian

 Need more in-depth help?
 Schedule a Student Research Consultation with a subject specific reference librarian.